Many organizations invest heavily in AI, yet most projects fail to scale. Only 10-20% of AI proofs of concept progress to full deployment.1

 1. Compute

-• Cloud services provide cloud access to all cloud compute and storage products, including specialized hardware for AI model training and inference.
-They enable companies to scale their compute needs and deploy AI models to production without buying and maintaining physical hardware on premises.
+- Cloud providers offer on-demand access to compute and storage resources, including specialized hardware for AI training and inference.
+They enable companies to scale their compute needs and deploy AI models to production without buying or maintaining on-premises hardware.

-• GPU cloud platforms are cloud platforms specialized in GPU provision for AI workloads.
+- GPU cloud platforms specialize in GPU provision for AI workloads.

 2. Data